 Sutherland did, by the way, confess her techniques to her husband.
 He was not only amused; he learned how they worked and tried them out on her, as well.

 Another place I’ve seen positive reinforcement that acknowledges and rewards desired behavior is online with “TAGteach,” where clickers (yes, the same clickers used by dog trainers, like whistles for dolphins) are used for training people to learn new skills.
-In the following video, kids learn basic high jump techniques:
+In the following video, kids learn basic high jump techniques (if you’d like to watch the video click HERE):

 The TAGteach blog explains a few key points: